DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - ⚒️**How long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)
     - ⚒️**What data**: to retain per org requirements
 - 2.4.6 Data remanence
-  - 🔵**Data Remanence**: the data remaining on media after the data is supposedly erased
+  - 🔵**Data Remanence**: the data remaining on media after the data is supposedly erased.
+Data remanence refers to the residual data that can be recovered and reassembled when media is not appropriately sanitized.
+It is data remaining on media after typical erasure; Remanence describes data left on media after an attempt is made to remove the data.
     - typically refers to data on a hard drive as residual ✏️magnetic flux or ✏️slack space (unused space within a disk cluster)
       - note that many OSs store files in clusters, which are groups of sectors (the smallest storage unit on a hard disk drive)
       - Slack space is the unused space in a cluster.
 However, slack space can still contain data previously stored in memory.
 Clusters are groups of sectors.
 One way of eliminating data remanence is by overwriting clusters with random bits.